 *Projected growth is for the broader category of “Media Professionals”.

 The number of radio and TV presenters employed in New Zealand decreased from 2006 to 2013.
-Future growth for the wider category of ‘Media Professionals’ is projected to be 3.4% in the period 2013-2020, and then 2.6% out to 2025.
+Future growth for the wider category of ‘Media Professionals’ is projected to be 3.5% each year to 2021, and then 2.2% out to 2026.

 There is, however, plenty of competition for available roles, which means it can be hard to find work.
 It is particularly hard for inexperienced people to enter the industry.

 Given the industry disruption and rapid growth of video, the nature of these roles can expect to change over time as traditional television viewing habits are challenged.
 Live streaming and social media have quickly become important parts of TV and radio presenters’ roles.